JMSDOnline/vstacklet/README.md

 #### Example <sup><sub>([Back to top](#vstacklet---a-buff-lemp-stack-kit))</sub></sup>

-> **Notes**
+> **Note**
 >
-> - The following example will set the admin email, stage a verified Let's Encrypt SSL cert, install PHP8.1, NGinx, Varnish, MariaDB, phpMyAdmin, CSF, Sendmail, and IonCube Loader.
+> The following example will set the admin email, stage a verified Let's Encrypt SSL cert, install PHP8.1, NGinx, Varnish, MariaDB, phpMyAdmin, CSF, Sendmail, and IonCube Loader.
 Where NGinx and Varnish are installed, we will set the standard web port for nginx to 8080 and Varnish to 80.
 This is to allow for SSL termination on port 443 with nginx and Varnish caching on port 80.

 ```bash
 vstacklet -e "your@email.com" -d "yourdomain.com" -php "8.1" -nginx -varnish -http "8080" -varnishP "80" -mariadb -mariadbU "db_username" -mariadbPw "db_password" -pma -ioncube -csf -sendmail